marypiper/carpentries_talk/README.md

 ### Workshop content

+Finally, the content of our workshop materials was also driven by the Carpentries in the following ways:

 - **Workshop skeletons:** Carpentry materials served as skeletons for our basic introductory workshops in R and command line.
 - **Frequent formative assessments:**
   - practical exercises and advanced practice is incorporated into all of our workshops